Can Topical Zinc Improve Acne?

 Researchers examined the participants every two weeks for the full 10-week study period for a reduction in acne severity and number of acne lesions.
 They measured acne severity by calculating both the number and type of acne lesion that covered the face and assigned it to a grading scale of 0 - 8.
 For example, an acne severity grade of 2 meant that ¼ of the face was covered with small papules and comedones (clogged pores), whereas an acne severity grade of 6 meant that ¾ of the face was covered with large papules and comedones.

-Researchers have performed two studies examining whether topical zinc sulfate is effective at improving acne when applied by itself instead of in combination with other substances, like erythromycin or other antibiotics.
+Researchers have performed two studies examining whether topical zinc sulfate is effective at improving acne when applied by itself instead or in combination with other substances, like erythromycin or other antibiotics.
 This research found that zinc sulfate on its own is not an effective acne treatment.
-However, scientists have only studied zinc sulfate on its own and have not performed research examining the effectiveness of other topical zinc formulations such as zinc acetate and zinc octoate.

 Expand to read details of studies